"Why the Hell isn't THIS on DVD yet?" -- Number 27

 CALIFORNIA PASSAGE (1950 Republic) Starring Forrest Tucker, Adele Mara, Jim Davis, Estelita Rodriguez, Paul Fix, Iron Eyes Cody, Bob Williams, Charles Kemper.
 Directed by Joseph Kane.

 Forrest Tucker and Jim Davis are uneasy partners in a Maricosa saloon.
-Davis is also secretly in cahoots with Williams, masterminding stagecoach robberies and plotting to take over the saloon for himself.
-Larry Storch, he ain't.
-After Tucker wins their weekly ritual (a high card draw for the week's profits per agreement) for the 16th Saturday in a row, resentment overcomes Williams and he attacks Tuck, who kills him in self-defense.
+Davis is also secretly in cahoots with Williams, masterminding stagecoach robberies and plotting to take over the legitimate business for himself.
+(Larry Storch, he ain't.)
+After Tucker wins their weekly ritual (a high card draw for the week's profits per agreement) for the 16th Saturday in a row, resentment overcomes Williams and he attacks Tuck, who kills Williams in self defense.
 A short time later Williams' sister Adele Mara arrives.
 Both Tucker and Davis are attracted to the new girl in town, giving them a second reason to undermine each other.
-After it appears Tuck has gained the upper hand for Mara's affections, Davis frames Tucker for the stagecoach robberies, eliminating Tuck from both contests.
+After it appears Tuck has gained the upper hand for Mara's affections Davis frames Tucker for the stagecoach robberies, eliminating Tuck from both contests.
 Then Mara uncovers evidence of Davis' guilt.

 Tucker's second opportunity as a leading man after his SANDS OF IWO JIMA breakthrough and his second pairing with the lovely Mara isn't the all-out action fest that the first (ROCK ISLAND TRAIL) was.
-After a very politically incorrect opening with Tuck saving Mara from an Indian attack (he takes Cody's scalp, with the explanation, "He'd have taken yours!"), we settle into a front row seat for the mutually wary Tucker/Davis partnership.
-The two veterans worked together in no fewer than 8 (!) westerns (including 1957's taut, terrific THE QUIET GUN) and make for fine antagonists, with the truculent, anti-social Tucker only a shade more likable than the blatantly corrupt Davis.
+After a very politically incorrect opening with Tuck saving Mara from an Indian attack (he takes Cody's scalp, explaining "he'd have taken yours!"), we settle into a front row seat for the mutually wary Tucker/Davis partnership.
+The two veterans worked together in eight westerns (including 1957's taut, terrific THE QUIET GUN) and make for fine antagonists, with the truculent, anti-social Tucker only a shade more likable than the blatantly corrupt Davis.
 Davis' double dealing is almost understandable given his incredible run of bad luck with the saloon profits--I'd have asked for a renegotiation, myself!
-It's hard at first to buy the continued survival of this 'partnership', but scriptwriter James Edward Grant offers a credible enough explanation halfway through, along with some sharp one-liners for both western vets.
+It's hard at first to buy the continued survival of this 'partnership', but scriptwriter James Edward Grant offers a credible enough explanation halfway through, along with some sharp one-liners for both western stalwarts.

-Also on hand in his penultimate film was character actor Charles Kemper, amusing as Maricosa's "irregular, not incompetent" sheriff.
-One month after filming wrapped he was killed in an automobile accident at age 49.
+Also on hand in his penultimate film is Charles Kemper, amusing as Maricosa's "irregular, not incompetent" sheriff.
+One month after filming wrapped Kemper was killed in an automobile accident at age 49.
 Lee Tung Foo plays about his 90th stereotypical Chinese cook who keeps insisting everything is 'kosher'.

 So....why isn't this on DVD yet?